 - As of 3rd May Bulgarians are once again allowed to enjoy their beautiful nature with hikes in the mountains and in general no need to wear protective masks in outdoor spaces.

 As of 15th June the wearing of some form of face mask covering nose and mouth is compulsory on all public transport, in pharmacies and medical establishments.
+The wearing of masks in all indoor spaces has been reintroduced.

 It is highly recommended to continue wearing masks in public spaces where social distancing cannot be easily observed.